 I interviewed Cropper years ago.
 That timeless interview can be read in my book, Insured Beyond The Grave.
-I obtained this recipe (along with 40 others) from Memphis musician Don Nix’s book, Road Stories and Recipes, which I wrote about in Insured Beyond The Grave Vol. 2.
-I heard of Nix’s book through Rich Robinson of The Black Crowes (another story in Insured Beyond The Grave Vol. 2).
+I obtained this recipe (along with 40 others) from Memphis musician Don Nix’s book, Road Stories and Recipes, which I heard about through Rich Robinson of The Black Crowes (another story in Vol. 2).

 Elizabeth handled most of the cooking.
 I did some prep work, but not much.
 She ranks as a cook of the highest order.
 Some of her homemade dishes she’s cooked for me include pizza alla Puttanesca, venison spaghetti, potato leek soup, greens, black-eyed peas & pork chops and cornbread.
 Her cornbread ranks in the Top 3 I’ve ever eaten.

 Cropper’s recipe is simple.
-And you can read his notes…
+You can read his notes.

 As he mentioned, you can add ingredients.
 Elizabeth decided andouille sausage, asparagus and fresh Georgia shrimp would serve as our extras.
 I played Cropper’s old band Booker T & The MGs’ classic album Green Onions as Elizabeth tossed the shrimp, sausage, asparagus in olive oil into the skillet.